Programme Committee (PC): Procedures and Improvement Policy

 Programme Committee: Role and Composition

-The Programme Committee acts as a permanent advisory body with regard to education policy and the organization of education.
+The Programme Committee acts as a permanent advisory body with regard to education policy and the organisation of education.
 The Programme Committee is led by the Programme Committee Chair.

-Ghent University’s Education and Examination Code (OER) determines the modalities according to which the Programme Committee must be composed and determines the broad outline of its duties .
-Depending on the composition of the Programme Committee and with a smooth operation as its focus, programmes are free to formulate additional rules in internal regulations.
+Ghent University’s Education and Examination Code (in Dutch: OER) determines the modalities according to which the Programme Committee must be composed and determines the broad outline of its duties.
+Depending on the composition of the Programme Committee and with a smooth operation as its focus, study programmes are free to formulate additional rules in internal regulations.
 In any case, the Programme Committee has both lecturers and students among its members.
 This composition can be expanded with alumni and/or representatives of the professional field.

 The Programme Committee is responsible for determining study programme competencies and for designing and implementing the curriculum.
 An important task of the Programme Committee is the permanent monitoring and improvement of the quality of education.